skellis46/slipbox/literature notes/Burkeman - Four thousand weeks.md

 year: "2021"
 title: "Four Thousand Weeks: Time Management for Mortals"
 type: "literature"
-status: "in-progress"
-updated: "2022-01-02"
 ---

 # Burkeman - Four thousand weeks

+_previous note:_ [[the earth's critical zone]] (this is a curious decision but it's difficult for me not to think about productivity without considering production and resources)

 > “The spirit of the times is one of joyless urgency,” writes the essayist Marilynne Robinson, who observes that many of us spend our lives “preparing ourselves and our children to be means to inscrutable ends that are utterly not our own.”

 ## Part I Choosing to Choose

 ### 1. The Limit-Embracing Life

 > Untroubled by any notion of time “ticking away,” he might have experienced a heightened awareness of the vividness of things, the feeling of timelessness that Richard Rohr, a contemporary Franciscan priest and author, calls “living in deep time.”